 The most important thing right now is that you listen to your inner guidance.

-SonderMind is Here to Help
+SonderMind is here to help

 Whenever you are ready, SonderMind is here to help you move on from your abusive relationship.
 Establish new anchor points of safety and security in the comfort of therapeutic sessions with a trained professional specializing in trauma and relationship issues.
+Learn how SonderMind can connect you with a therapist who is right for you.